protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 #### 4.3.4 Get my dotfiles (customisations)

-If you are reading this article long after its publication date (2018-07-01), I have probably made some adjustments.
-One area where I intend to introduce changes is the `polybar` configuration file.
-It lacks some flair, which was provided by the FontAwesome font, but which I have decided to deprecate.
-{:.note}

 Before proceeding, make sure you check this short blog post of mine about how I use [GNU Stow with my dotfiles](/codelog/gnu-stow-dotfiles/).
 {:.warn}

 All packages are in place.
 Now we need the dotfiles to complete the process.
-As I tend to tweak things here and there, I link you to the [current version of my dotfiles, which is v2.0.0](https://gitlab.com/protesilaos/dotfiles/tags/v2.0.0).
+As I tend to tweak things here and there, I link you to the [current version of my dotfiles, which is v2.1.0](https://gitlab.com/protesilaos/dotfiles/tags/v2.1.0).
 You must download that version, decompress it in your `$HOME` directory, rename it "dotfiles-prot" (or something that works for you), and then prepare to run the following (here is the [canonical link to my dotfiles](https://gitlab.com/protesilaos/dotfiles), if you wish to clone the repo).

 ```sh
 # switch your current directory to my dotfiles